talafeco/gaiadr3_double_stars/README.md

 12. Calculate double star orbit plane (inclination) for components, compare component planes.

 ## Function externsions
-1. Gaia data collection in one line
+1. OK - Gaia data collection in one line
-    - Done
-2. Calculate hrd placement based on temperature & luminosity
+2. OK - Calculate hrd placement based on temperature & luminosity
-    - Done
-3. Create HRD plot
+3. OK - Create HRD plot
-    - Done
 4. Calculate orbit period
 5. Check, if absolute magnitude measurement is possible on the images
-6. Calculate Gaia source positions to the current epoch and compare them to the measurement results.
+6. OK - Calculate Gaia source positions to the current epoch and compare them to the measurement results.

 # Zsolti's input